 To achieve all this Hartmann has worked for many years with a number of like-minded and equally headstrong people.
 His determination and openness to new ideas and people is key to his success.
 And he knows that nothing stays the same.
 Now and then, he reveals with a twinkle in his eye that he has just copied something from the “young ‘uns”.
 But he also shares his experience with like-minded individuals and farmers who would like to switch to organic methods, perhaps, at some point.
 It’s these people in particular he urges to take his guiding principle to heart: “Change your way of thinking first – and then your way of doing business.
 First think it through – then put it in the meadow.”
 It is the only way to weather the initial set-backs.
 And the first fruits will already be waiting for harvest at the very end of the meadow.

 June 2018, on a motorway in the South Tyrol.
 Hartmann is accompanying a group of young organic farmers when suddenly his mobile phone buzzes.
 His daughter has sent him some photos from the meadow.
 “Ospele!” he curses – apple scab, a fungal infection that can lead to extensive damage to the structure of the apple skin.
 The infection has taken hold of one of his meadows.
 But Hartmann already has a solution to present to his young colleagues: “Next year I’ll inspect everything even more carefully in the rainy periods!
-Targeted lime-sulphur sprays will usually prevent apple scab infection.”
+Targeted deployment of lime-sulphur will usually prevent apple scab infection.”